EDUC 101 CAREERS IN EDUCATION (1-2)

 EDUC 301 WRITING AND COMMUNICATION SKILLS FOR TEACHERS (3)

 Practicum on development of written and oral communication skills needed in professional teaching situations.
 Focus will be on preparation of written materials which are appropriate for specific classroom and professional needs.
 Course content will be individualized to meet interests and needs of class members.
-Requires grade of C or better to fulfill Core or GenEd requirement.
-Prerequisite: ENGL 102 or ENGL 190.
-Core: Advanced Writing Seminar or GenEd I.D.
+Requires grade of C or better to fulfill Core requirement.
+Prerequisite: ENGL 102 or ENGL 190 or equivalent.
+Core: Advanced Writing Seminar.

 EDUC 470 SPECIAL TOPICS IN EDUCATION (1-3)